Hexaméron (musical composition)

 Pianists Ingolf Wunder, Raymond Lewenthal, Leslie Howard, Francesco Nicolosi and Marc-André Hamelin, among others, have recorded the piece.

-Liszt made arrangements of the piece for piano and orchestra (S.365b) and for two pianos (S.654).
+Liszt made several versions of the piece: for piano and orchestra (S.365b) and for two pianos (S.654).
+It was also performed in a concert version for six pianos and orchestra.
 Pianists Ingolf Wunder, Leslie Howard and Eugene List recorded the orchestral version.

 In 2009, six New York–based composer-pianists—Matthew Cameron, Corbin Beisner, Simone Ferraresi, Quentin Kim, Greg Anderson, and Hwaen Chu'qi—created their own Hexameron Variations based on the same Bellini "March".
 It premiered at the 2010 American Liszt Society Festival in Lincoln, Nebraska, US.